16 Cool Painted Pumpkins

 Chic stripes, bold metallics and ghoulish faces are just some of the brilliant ideas for your festive painted pumpkins.

 Contrasting designs and complementing colors can create quite the display this Halloween.
-For a harlequin look, try painting one pumpkin with polka dots, one with checks, another with stripes and the rest with one bold color.
+For a harlequin look, try painting one pumpkin with polka dots, one with checks, another with stripes and the rest with one bold color, such as silver.
 Making a Halloween creation on your own is often the fun part.

 Use the orange color of your pumpkin as a base, then paint different sections black to contrast.
 Add black stenciled bats on the orange background for a festive piece of Halloween art!